dw1284/electron-node-config/README.md

 This module is identical to node-config except that it works in the Electron environment.

 Whenever your app gets packaged into an Electron executable, this module will still work as expected.

+Even if you archive your app into app.asar, this module will still work as expected.

 Installation
 ------------